- The Cordoba C10 is my pick for the best classical guitar and a reliable performing instrument

 Cordoba Stage: Best Thinbody Classical Guitar

-Cordoba GK Studio: Best Acoustic-Electric Crossover Guitar
+Cordoba GK Studio: Best Crossover and Flamenco-Leaning Guitar

 Yamaha C40: Best Budget Classical Guitar